Lawrence, Rusk County, Wisconsin: History

 Walrath, now a ghost town, was a little mill town in Lawrence, initially called Vallee.
 As mentioned above, Alvin E. Walrath owned much of what would become Lawrence township by 1901.
 At some point he started a mill that cut chair rounds from his surrounding forests.
 Walrath also built a boarding house and store for his workers.
 A box factory and lath mill were added later.
-By 1911, the Stanley, Merrill and Phillips had run its line up from Jump River to Walrath and built a depot.
+By 1911, the Stanley, Merrill and Phillips Railway had run its line up from Jump River to Walrath and built a depot.
 At first there was no turnaround, so the train backed in from Jump River, then unloaded supplies and loaded wood products, then steamed back out.
 In 1916 Walrath got a post office - in 1919 a school.
 Around 1920 Walrath began pushing to sell his cutover land to settlers through the National Land Colonization Company.
 Eventually the mills closed and the railroad pulled out.
 The Walrath school consolidated with Glen Flora around 1953.
 Now not much remains of the little mill town.

 The 1914 plat maps showed more settlers in the northwest corner, near Glen Flora, and one in the northeast.
 It also showed a forerunner of Hunter Lane entering the town in the southeast from Jump River way, with a few settlers east of it.
-The other new thing was the Stanley, Merrill and Phillips Railroad angling up into the town from Jump River.
+The other new thing was the Stanley, Merrill and Phillips Railway angling up into the town from Jump River.
 Major land-owners were A.E.
 Walrath in the west, John S. Owen Lumber Company in the east and southwest, and the Northwestern Lumber Co. (parent of the SM&P) along their rail line.

-Plat maps from between 1915 and 1920 showed Lawrence's modern road grid more or less complete, though they were no doubt rough wagon tracks.
+Plat maps from between 1915 and 1920 showed Lawrence's modern road grid more or less complete, though the roads were no doubt rough wagon tracks.
 Highway 73 is marked with that name.
 The northern two miles is largely broken into 40 and 80 acre farms.
 South of that, much of the town is in large blocks owned by A.E.
 Walrath and John S. Owen Lumber Co.
 A Ladysmith News article from 1923 stated that some of the last timber in the county was "...still standing in the southeastern townships.
 It is safe to predict that practically all of Rusk county will be clear of its merchantable timber within ten years..."